Władysław II Jagiełło: Ascension

-Władysław II Jagiello and Jadwiga reigned as co-monarchs; and though Jadwiga probably had little real power, she took an active part in Poland's political and cultural life.
-In 1387, she led two successful military expeditions to Red Ruthenia, recovered lands her father, Louis I of Hungary, had transferred from Poland to Hungary, and secured the homage of Voivode Petru I of Moldavia.
-In 1390, she also personally opened negotiations with the Teutonic Order.
+Władysław II Jagiełło reigned in Poland as co-monarch with his wife, whose role was not degraded following their marriage.
+After matured, Jadwiga took an active part in Poland's cultural and political life, and is described as having been "hardheaded politician" who was engaging in diplomacy with the Teutonic Order as well as Sigismund of Luxembourg (her brother-in-law) and Vytautas.
+In 1387, she led two successful military expeditions to Red Ruthenia, recovered lands her father, Louis I of Hungary, had transferred from Poland to Hungary, and secured the homage of Voivode Peter I of Moldavia.
 Most political responsibilities, however, fell to Jagiello, with Jadwiga attending to the cultural and charitable activities for which she is still revered.

-Soon after Jagiello acceded to the Polish throne, Jagiello granted Vilnius a city charter like that of Kraków, modelled on the Magdeburg Law; and Vytautas issued a privilege to a Jewish commune of Trakai on almost the same terms as privileges issued to the Jews of Poland in the reigns of Boleslaus the Pious and Casimir the Great.
-Władysław's policy of unifying the two legal systems was partial and uneven at first but achieved a lasting influence.
+Soon after Jagiello acceded to the Polish throne, Jagiello granted Vilnius a city charter like that of Kraków, modelled on the Magdeburg Law; and Vytautas issued a privilege to a Jewish commune of Trakai on almost the same terms as privileges issued to the Jews of Poland in the reigns of Bolesław the Pious and Casimir the Great.
+Władysław II's policy of unifying the two legal systems was partial and uneven at first but achieved a lasting influence.
 By the time of the Union of Lublin in 1569, there was not much difference between the administrative and judicial systems in force in Lithuania and Poland.

 One effect of Jagiello's measures was to be the advancement of Catholics in Lithuania at the expense of Orthodox elements; in 1387 and 1413, for example, Lithuanian Catholic boyars were granted special judicial and political privileges denied to the Orthodox boyars.
 As this process gained momentum, it was accompanied by the rise of both Rus' and Lithuanian identity in the fifteenth century.